kyma-project/community/sig-and-wg/sig-core/README.md

 ## Owned repositories

-The SIG Core owns all code repositories in the Kyma organization except for the `community` repository.
+The SIG Core owns all code repositories in the Kyma organization.

 ## Reference